jcs-workspace/Links_Template/README.md

   <img src="./screenshot/screenshot_00.png" width="609" height="308"/>
 </p>

+This is the default look of this template.
+You can customize few thing from the page you saw.
+Check out the [js/config.js]("./js/config.js") file and you can see all the customizable variable there.

 ## Examples

 |Pipeline Of Emperor Yu (Ver.
 1)  | Pipeline Of Emperor Yu (Ver.
 2) |